Experience Your Highest Potential and Best Life

 What’s hard to wrap our heads around is the fact that often, once we let go of needing a partner, he or she will appear.
 It’s through this letting go of lack that abundance can flourish!

 Your Happiness, hence, can only come from within and when we’re able to thoroughly understand this, we can let go of lack.
 Looked at in reverse, the more we focus on lack, the more we attract that lack into our lives.

-If we discuss it with friends, google others who are experiencing similar situations, the more we concentrate our energies on this so-called lack.
-The more we focus on lack, the more lack appears — because it is in focus, it’s taking center stage.
+If we discuss it with friends or Google others who are experiencing similar situations, we concentrate our energies on this so-called lack.
+And the more we focus on lack, the more lack appears — because it's in focus, it takes center stage.

-By practicing gratitude (even in small doses throughout the day) and trying to procure a non-judgmental love for ourselves, we find ways to feel complete — without “needing” anything.
+By practicing gratitude (even in small doses throughout the day) and developing a non-judgmental love for ourselves, we find ways to feel complete — without “needing” anything.
 It’s a state of satisfaction that cannot be fulfilled by any “thing” or “person.”